Recovery Coaching with Ria Health

 Ria Health provides comprehensive treatment for alcohol use disorder (AUD) from home.
 In addition to medications, online support groups, and app-based tools, we offer regular, weekly meetings with a licensed recovery coach.

-For many of our members, these check-ins are a crucial part of their recovery, giving them the support they need to stay on track.
+Our coaches use evidence-backed techniques, such as cognitive behavioral therapy and motivational interviewing, to help members learn new skills and move forward with change.
+For many Ria members, these check-ins are a crucial part of their recovery, giving them the support they need to stay on track.

 Table of Contents